ShriramShagri/basic-socket-programming/README.md

 * Create and launch an EC2 instance. (linux, windows...any)
 * Edit the Security Group and add all traffic with source 0.0.0.0/0.
 (There might be a specific protocol..I'll mention later)
 * Open terminal for instance.
 (Maybe using PuTTY)
 * Install python3 if not installed.
-To do this-
+* Now save and run the [server.py](server.py) file in the instance.

 Run to check is python3 is installed